diamond120/diamond120/README.md

 Well-Rounded Senior Software Engineer with a unique blend of AI, full-stack, and cloud engineering, delivering transformative solutions in fast-paced environments for global technology leaders. <br>
 Extensive hands-on experience at enterprise corporations, designing, developing, and deploying high-performance web applications with Python, JavaScript, PHP frameworks and libraries, SQL and NoSQL databases, and DevOps best practices. <br>
-Proficient in rapid prototyping and MVP development at startups and IT services companies, architecting, testing, and launching AI-powered products using LangChain, LangGraph, TensorFlow, and PyTorch, while driving iterative upgrades and rapid expansion across various industries through automatic CI/CD pipelines with Git, Docker, Kubernetes, AWS, and GCP. <br>
+Proficient in rapid prototyping and MVP development at startups and IT services companies, architecting, testing, and launching AI-powered products using LangChain, LangGraph, TensorFlow, and PyTorch, while driving iterative upgrades and rapid expansion across various industries through automatic CI/CD pipelines with Git, Docker, Kubernetes, AWS, Azure, and GCP. <br>

 ## Skills
 <table>